 by Laasya Gadiyaram At its conception, the electoral college was designed to oppress the people.
 It wasn’t created to provide equal representation or partisan favors.
 Rather, the electoral college was designed to ensure that the American people had less of an influenced over the election of their representatives.
 Hamilton believed that common Americans were too…

-The History of Women’s Voting Barriers
+History of POC Voting Barriers